iVis-at-Bilkent/cytoscape.js-edge-editing/README.md

  * Alternatively,
     * You can click anywhere on the edge (if it is the only selected edge) to introduce and relocate a bend point by dragging.
     * A bend point is removed if it is dropped near the line segment between its two neighbours.
- * To reconnect an edge select the handle (source or target), drag and drop on the node.
+ * To reconnect an edge, select the handle (source or target), drag and drop on the new (source or target) node.
 ## Demo

 Click [here](https://rawgit.com/iVis-at-Bilkent/cytoscape.js-edge-editing/master/demo.html) for demo